 Apply liberally to vulva and penis before coitus.
 Not a guarantee so make sure to know your fertile days and use another barrier method if needed.
 The male can also take neem capsules internally to reduce his swimmers!

-WARNING - Do not use in pregnancy!
+WARNING - Do not use in pregnancy or if you suspect you are pregnant!
 The taste is quite bitter so take this into consideration.
 As well, if you already have a vaginal infection you may find it slightly burning as it kills fungus and bacteria so please do a test with it vaginally first and use it as a cleanse before using it for your love making sessions!

 Vaginal creams and suppositories made with neem oil are quickly becoming the birth control method of choice in India.
 (Paranjapo and Paranjapo, 1993); (Garg, et al, 1993); (Riar, et al, 1993).
 They are non-irritating and easy to use while almost 100 percent effective.
 It's important to note, however, that even toxic spermicides are not 100 percent effective.
 When tested against human sperm neem extract (sodium nimbidinate) at 1000 mg was able to kill all sperm in just 5 minutes and required only 30 minutes at a 250 mg level.
 (Sharma, 1959); (Khare, 1984); (Lal, et al, 1987); (Riar, et al, 1988); (Sinha, et al, 1984).
 They have the added benefit of preventing vaginal and sexually transmitted diseases (Upadhyay, et al, 1990); (Garg, et al, undated); (Lal, et al, 1985); (Sinha, et al, 1984).

 Neem has a proven ability to prevent pregnancy (Juneja, 1990); (Sharma, 1959a/b).
 Neem oil has also been shown to work well both before and after sex while some purified extracts only worked before sex as a preventative.
 (Riar et al, 1991)